kyma-project/api-gateway/docs/user/tutorials/01-54-secure-workload-extauth-authorization-code-flow.md

       Your client ID and secret appear in a pop-up window.
 Save the secret, as you cannot retrieve it again after closing this window.

 ### Deploy OAuth2 Proxy as an External Authorizer
 OAuth2 Proxy handles the OAuth2/OIDC Authorization Code flow.
-It redirects unauthenticated users to Cloud Identity Services, processes the callback, sets session cookies, and can pass user info and tokens to your workload via headers.
+It redirects unauthenticated users to Cloud Identity Services and processes the callback.

 1. Export the following values as environment variables: